YnotY2/securing_vps_basics_guide/global_tor_routing.md

 This guide assumes you have followed `MullVad_DNS.md`, and confirmed DNS works

-# Modifying TOR confiration file
+# Modifying TOR configuration file
 We will be added a few rules that are needed for us to be able to route all traffic over TOR.
 These are very usefull especially when configuring with nftables firewall.